-If you just want to use a tasks app personally or occasionally, go with Google Tasks, while if you are serious about something and see a future, go with Todoist.
+If you want to use a tasks app personally or occasionally, go with Google Tasks, while if you are serious about a project, go with Todoist.

 Comments: You can comment on tasks and subtasks.

-Attachments: You can’t attach files directly to a task, but the comments support file attachments.
+Attachments: You can’t attach files directly to a task, but the comments support attachments.

 Priorities: You give tasks priorities.
-The task colour is set according to its priority, where red is high, and orange is medium.
+The task color is set according to its importance, where red is high and orange is medium.

-Sections: To more organise projects, we can add sections, and under sections, tasks can be added.
+Sections: To organize projects, we can add sections, and under sections, tasks can be added.